 The GGO Med integrated approach

-At GGO Med, I believe in addressing sexual health comprehensively.
-This means investigating physical factors thoroughly while recognising that psychological aspects often need attention too.
+At GGO Med, I take a comprehensive approach to sexual health.
+That means investigating physical factors thoroughly while recognising that psychological aspects often need attention too.

 How we work together